Typhoon Halong (2025): Aftermath

 In addition to the fatalities, over 51 people required rescue after the storm, with over 1,600 people displaced.
 As of November 2025, there are about 1,000 people displaced in Bethel and Anchorage, with the rest in hotels or other temporary housing.

 A thousand emergency meals were also distributed along the coast.
 On October 22, President Donald Trump approved Alaska's disaster declaration.
-In Trump's statement announcing his approval, he touted how he had "won BIG" in the state during the last three presidential elections.
 As part of the approval of the disaster declaration, the federal government would pay for all the disaster-related expenses for 90 days.

 According to the Alaska Village Council Presidents, 52 communities have reported damage, with around a dozen reporting significant damage.
 The state Department of Homeland Security reported 208 homes were totally destroyed, 471 sustained major damage, 389 sustained minor damage, and 1,000 were affected.